See our main COVID-19 page.

 Does the 10-day time limit to report a material change in circumstances still apply during the COVID-19 pandemic?

-We expect businesses and injured or ill people to make all reasonable efforts to report a material change within 10 days, unless they are prevented from doing so due to the COVID-19 pandemic.
+We expect businesses and injured or ill people to make all reasonable efforts to report a material change within 10 days.